-For the year ended April 30, 2015, the provision for taxes was lower than the prior year due to lower pre-tax income.
+For the year ended April 30, 2016, the provision for taxes was lower than the prior year due to lower pre-tax income.
 The effective tax rate increased due to increased pre-tax losses incurred at the Company's foreign subsidiaries for which it receives no tax benefit.
-For the year ended April 30, 2014, the effective tax rate on pre-tax income increased as a result of lower tax credits for the U.S. subsidiaries and losses at the Company's foreign subsidiaries for which no tax benefit is currently available.